 Placement Assessment for American Sign Language courses

-Students who are considering enrollment into American Sign Language courses and have taken an ASL course(s) prior to coming to the University of Vermont are highly encouraged to take a language placement assessment (an interview with a faculty member in the ASL program).
+We encourage students who are considering enrollment into American Sign Language courses, and who have taken an ASL course(s) prior to coming to the University of Vermont, to take a language placement assessment (an interview with ASL faculty member).
 The assessment determines language proficiency and which course best fits each student’s competence and knowledge of ASL.
-All students wishing to take the assessment should contact Dr. John Pirone or Kevin Richmond via e-mail to schedule an appointment.
+All students wishing to take the assessment should contact Dr. John Pirone at John.Pirone@uvm.edu to schedule an appointment.

 Minor Requirements for American Sign Language Minor

 To be eligible for the minor, students first must complete ASL 001 and ASL 002.

 Course Sequence for American Sign Language Minor

 - Four language courses: ASL 051, ASL 052, ASL 101, and ASL 102

 - Two of the following courses: ASL 120, ASL 220, or ASL 280